MrJoeKr/Pathfinding-Visualizer-Python/README.md

     - It's a variation of [Dijkstra's Algorithm](#dijkstras-algorithm), but randomly decides which node to visit first

 # Maze Generation
+See [controls](#controls) to know how to generate a maze.

+These are the algorithms for maze generation:

 - ### Randomized Depth First Search
     - Starts with all nodes as walls
     - Uses [Depth First Search](#depth-first-search), but in randomized order